Mohan Maharishi: Career

 Mohan Maharishi is most known for his plays in Hindi, such as Einstein (1994), Raja Ki Rasoi Vidyottamā, and Saanp Seedhi as well as Hindi plays that he had directed over the years, including Andhayug, Rani Jindan (Punjabi), Othello, Ho Rahega Kuchh Na Kuchh (inspired by Marsha Norman's 1983 English play 'Night, Mother), and Dear Bapu (2008).
 Amongst notable plays written by him include Einstein, Raja Ki Rasoi, Joseph Ka Mukadma, Deewar Mein Ek Khirkee Rahati Thi, and Ho Rahega Kuch Na Kuch.
 He had also appeared in the historical series Bharat Ek Khoj as Muslim social reformer Sir Syed Ahmed Khan.

 From 1973 to 1979, he was the theatre advisor to the government of Mauritius.
 After his return from Mauritius he taught at the department of Indian Theatre at Panjab University, Chandigarh, and in 1987 he started his second tenure as professor and became its department head.
 He lived in Chandigarh until his retirement in 2004, and then moved back to New Delhi to set up the Natwa Theatre Society.

-Mohan Maharishi was known for his simplistic yet theatrically sound and heartwarming productions and is widely regarded as one of the best directors Indian theatre has ever produced.
+Maharishi was known for his simplistic and heartwarming productions and is widely regarded as one of the best directors Indian theatre has ever produced.